• The Crypto Fire

 3. Lack of Transparency: Anonymity of team members or vague whitepapers can signal potential scams.

-Example: Rug pulls often occur in projects where developers control a majority of tokens and disappear after selling them.
+Example: Rug pulls often occur in cryptocurrency projects where developers control a majority of tokens and disappear after selling them - another reason DYOR crypto must be ongoing, not one-and-done.

 VII.
 Evaluating Industry Position and Competition